-Everyone is chasing it.
-Call it marketing technology, digital transformation, or any number of other buzzwords, but the desired outcome is the same: leveling up our business technology to take advantage of our customer data to increase revenue through marketing and sales.
+Call it marketing technology, digital transformation, or any number of other buzzwords, but there is a shared outcome desired by most organizations today: the leveling up of business technology to take advantage of customer data to increase revenue through marketing and sales.

 Simple enough question—how do we increase revenue through marketing technology?
 The paths are myriad, from greater efficiency through automating marketing activities to higher conversions driven by insights from analysis of your best customers.
 But there’s a cost—especially if we make the wrong marketing technology purchase decision.